f3s: Kubernetes with FreeBSD - Part 5: WireGuard mesh network

 Introduction

 By default, traffic within my home LAN, including traffic inside a k3s cluster, is not encrypted.
 While it resides in the "secure" home LAN, adopting a zero-trust policy means encryption is still preferable to ensure confidentiality and security.
-So we decide to secure all the traffic of all f3s participating hosts by building a mesh network of all participating hosts:
+So we decide to secure all the traffic of all f3s participating hosts by building a mesh network:

-Whereas f0, f1, and f2 are the FreeBSD base hosts, r0, r1, and r2 are the Rocky Linux Bhyve VMs, and blowfish and fishfinger are two OpenBSD systems running on the internet (as mentioned in the first blog of this series—these systems are already built; in fact, this very blog is served by those OpenBSD systems).
+- blowfish and fishfinger are two OpenBSD systems running on the internet (as mentioned in the first blog of this series—these systems are already built; in fact, this very blog is served by those OpenBSD systems)

-As we can see from the graph, it is a true full-mesh network, where every host has a VPN tunnel to every other host.
+As we can see from the diagram, the eight infrastructure hosts form a true full-mesh network, where every host has a VPN tunnel to every other host.
 The benefit is that we do not need to route traffic through intermediate hosts (significantly simplifying the routing configuration).
 However, the downside is that there is some overhead in configuring and managing all the tunnels.
+The roaming clients take a simpler approach—they only connect to the two internet-facing gateways (blowfish and fishfinger), which is sufficient for remote access and internet connectivity.

 For simplicity, we also establish VPN tunnels between f0 <-> r0, f1 <-> r1, and f2 <-> r2.
 Technically, this wouldn't be strictly required since the VMs rN are running on the hosts fN, and no network traffic is leaving the box.
 However, it simplifies the configuration as we don't have to account for exceptions, and we are going to automate the mesh network configuration anyway (read on).